CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

     }
 }
 ```
-* :speedboat: Smaller functions are more likely to be optimized by V8.
+* :speedboat: Smaller functions are more likely to be optimized by JavaScript engines.
 Consider this for code that is likely to be a hot spot.
-* :speedboat: Avoid multiple `return` statements in small hot functions since V8 will not inline them .

 ### `options` Parameters